Bart-van-Ingen/telegraf_resource_monitor/README.md

 > ⚠️ **Warning: This package is currently under development and not ready for production use.** ⚠️

 A ROS 2 package that integrates [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) with ROS 2 to monitor system resources and publish them as ROS messages.
-This package bridges the gap between Telegraf's powerful data collection capabilities and ROS 2's distributed messaging system in an easily configurable way.
+This package bridges the gap between Telegraf's data collection capabilities and ROS 2's distributed messaging system in an easily configurable way.

 ## Table of Contents